-Have you recently watched a DIY car wash tutorial on streaming platforms and decided to start doing the same at home?
-Well, watching a video doesn’t come close to rolling up those sleeves and actually getting down to it.
-That’s why we’re breaking it all down in this blog post.
-It’s never a good idea to blindly follow what a random influencer or self-acclaimed car wash guru spew on about how easy it is to clean your car at home in a 2-minute video!
+It’s never a good idea to blindly follow what a random influencer or self-acclaimed car wash guru spews on about how easy it is to clean your car at home in a 2-minute video!
 First of all, unless you have superpowers equivalent to the Flash or Quicksilver, it is not exactly easy to wash your car in 2 minutes.
-So, the next time you see a DIY with such catchy titles – think twice!
+So, the next time you see a DIY with such catchy titles, think twice!
 Ever since the internet existed, there have always been opportunists who’d do anything to drive traffic over to their content.

 In a way, these opportunists may indeed be responsible for the introduction of clickbait culture into mainstream social media.
 While being harmless in most scenarios, there are always toxic clickbait, especially DIY methods and suggestions that cause more harm than good.
-When it comes to car care, these harmful methods could often lead to permanent cosmetic damages.
+When it comes to car care, these harmful methods could often lead to permanent cosmetic damage.
 These half-baked ideas can often lead to mechanical issues that you end up spending more money to fix.
 To help you steer clear of such misinformed or ill-conceived ideas that aren’t backed by actual proof, we recommend you always do your research first.
 Here are some of the most toxic car wash myths and how easily we can bust them for good.

 Scratch Erasers Don’t Work!

 One of the biggest car wash myths that tens of thousands fall for all the time is the heavily telemarketed claim that a magical eraser can remove the scratches that form on your car’s exterior over time.
 It may help hide tiny scratches (which are invisible at first glance anyway), but it does not fix medium to large-sized scratches.
-Visible (ugly) scratches are usually deep paint scratches that require a professional touch to get fixed.
+Visible (ugly) scratches are usually deep paint scratches that require a professional touch to fix.
 You would need someone capable of wet sanding the scratched area, machine polishing the damaged area, and applying primer, base coat, and the final clear coat without scratching the surface.

 Don’t Use Dishwasher Detergents!

 The biggest scam in DIY car washes is the claim that dishwasher detergents work wonders for a car wash at home.
-First off, there is a reason why it is called a ‘dishwasher’ detergent.
+First off, there is a reason why people call it a ‘dishwasher’ detergent.
 Secondly, dishwashers are made up of solutions that are designed to remove everything from the surface.
 When you remove everything from the surface, this also means that you run the risk of stripping the clear coat and primary coat of paint on your car’s body.
 If you want your car to look clean, avoid using dishwasher detergents on your car at all costs.

-Rain Wash Not Equal to Car Wash!
+Rain Wash is Not Equal to a Car Wash!

+Here’s another car wash myth!
 Leaving your car exposed to the rain can leave some folk thinking that they’ve got an au natural (and free) car wash.
 On the contrary, the effects are mostly the exact opposite.
 Rainwater is never clean water.
 Therefore, it is never a good idea to consider a rain wash as a replacement for a car wash.
-If you don’t trust this statement, consider giving an automatic car wash during a rainy season and take a picture right before stepping out into the rain.
-Now leave the car in the rain and take a picture afterward.
-If you zoom the image, you would soon realize that there are white spots across the car’s bodywork caused by rainwater.
-If you are unsure about car wash vendors, you can check out websites like Way.com to get access to info about the best car care services in your area.
+If you don’t trust this statement, consider giving an automatic car wash during the rainy season and take a picture right before stepping out into the rain.

 Make Car Washes Periodical!